TeamHarTex/HarTex/book/usage_docs/src/general-info/setting-up-hartex/index.md

                              # object for the meanings of individual values)

 [GuildConfiguration]
-nickname = "(h!)
-HarTex"     # the display nickname of the bot in the guild timezone = "UTC"             # the timezone to use for timestamps dmCannotUseCommand = true    # determines whether a DM is sent if a user cannot use a specific command
+nickname = "HarTex"     # the display nickname of the bot in the guild timezone = "UTC"             # the timezone to use for timestamps dmCannotUseCommand = true    # determines whether a DM is sent if a user cannot use a specific command
 ```